 The external power cord (commonly referred to as a "shoreline") is located in a compartment on the left (driver's) side of the motorhome.

-To connect to an external power source, remove the power cord from the utility compartment and plug it into a suitable power outlet box.
+The power cord is detachable, and to connect to an external power source, remove the power cord from the utility compartment and plug it into a suitable power outlet box.

 30 Amp Receptacle